LTUC/amman-dotnet-401d2/Curriculum/Class05/Implementation.md

 1. O(1) - .Add(Node node) - adds a node to the front of the linked list
 2. O(n) - .Find(value) - Finds a specific value in the linked list
 3. O(n) - .Print() - Prints out all of the values in the linked list
-4. O(n) - .AddLast(Node node) - Adds a node to the end of a linked list
-5. O(n) - .AddBefore(Node newNode, Node existingNode) - Adds a specific node before an existing node.
-6. O(n) - .AddAfter(Node newNode, Node existingNode) - Adds a specific node after an existing node.

 ## Specs